undefined

 - Longitude: 86°55′31″E

-South Base Camp: Nepal Side
+South Base Camp: Nepal Side ( Everest Base Camp Trek)

-The South Base Camp is located in the Solukhumbu District of Nepal and is the central hub of Everest's southern approach.
+The South Base Camp also popular among trekkers around the world with the name Everest Base Camp is located in the Solukhumbu District of Nepal and is the central hub of Everest's southern approach.
 During its peak season, from March to May, this camp is abuzz with activity as climbers and trekkers prepare to conquer the mountain.
-It serves as the launch point for ascents up Everest and constitutes a rich tapestry of culture that informs trekkers about Sherpa heritage while providing the services necessary for adventurers.
+Each year visitors from around the world trek or ride a helicopter to witness the majestic and mighty Mount Everest (Sagarmatha).

 Our HopNepal packages cater to trekkers' preferences and budgets, targeting South Base Camp and beyond.